LogoLogo

 To uninstall the connector, perform one of the following:

-• Windows and Linux: Run the uninstaller located in the directory the connector was installed.
+• Windows and Linux: Run the uninstaller located in the folder where the connector was installed.

 • Mac: Move the Illumina Service Connector to your Trash folder.